robweber/ha-betabrite-sign/README.md

     # optional mqtt quality of service (0 is default)
     qos: 1

-  # more complicated example converting payload to JSON
+  # an example where the payload contains JSON
-  mqtt_variable2:
+  mqtt_json:
     type: mqtt
     # the topic to watch
     topic: homeassistant/media/living_room/status